Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Theoretical Evidence for Coarse Learnability

 \section{Theoretical Evidence for Coarse Learnability}

-We now present two complementary pieces of theoretical evidence to support the coarse learnability assumption (\cref{ass:learn}).
+Complementing the sample complexity proof in \cref{app:nonconvex_mbo}, we now present theoretical evidence to support the coarse learnability assumption (\cref{ass:learn}) for simple generative models.
 First, to demonstrate robustness in the \emph{agnostic} setting, we prove that a structurally misspecified learner (a single Gaussian) naturally satisfies the coverage condition when approximating a multimodal target (\cref{app:miss}).
-Second, to validate consistency with classical MBO theory, we show that standard Maximum Likelihood Estimation in the \emph{realizable} setting of MRAS (that is, Exponential Families) satisfies the assumption with high probability (\cref{sec:exp}).
+Second, to validate consistency with classical MBO theory, we show that standard MLE in the \emph{realizable} setting of MRAS (i.e., exponential families) satisfies the assumption with high probability (\cref{sec:exp}).
+Finally, we demonstrate that coarse learnability extends to a simple Kernel Density Estimation (KDE) task, provided the kernel is deliberately ``over-smoothed'' to act as a robust coverage envelope (\cref{app:kde}).